How I Built This Podcast

 Biggie’s take: The “buy one give one” model was made famous by TOMS.
 A pretty exciting story about how one thing leads to another for Blake to end up making these shoes and turning it into a half billion dollar company - even though it wasn’t his first, second or third successful business!

-If there is a How I Built This episode that Biggie should have included or if you know of another podcast show that we should feature please do leave a comment below.
+If there is a How I Built This episode that Biggie should have included please do leave a comment below.
+We would love to hear from you.